-Messenger (m)RNA was obtained from cell samples using the commercially available RNeasy Mint® extraction system (QIAGEN) as per the manufacturer's instructions.
+Messenger (m)RNA was obtained from cell samples using the commercially available RNeasy Mini® extraction system (QIAGEN) as per the manufacturer's instructions.
 Purification of mRNA samples was performed by adding 0.1 extraction volume of 3M sodium acetate (pH 5.2) followed by addition of 2.5 extraction volume of ice-cold absolute ethanol.
 The solution was then centrifuged at 16,000 g for 10 minutes at 4°C. The supernatant was quickly and carefully removed by pipette (retained in a clean microfuge tube for further purification) and replaced with 1 ml 70% ethanol (room temperature) diluted in 0.1% DEPC (Sigma)-treated water.
-The pellet was resuspended by inverting the tub 3-4 times before further centrifugation at 16,000 g for 10 minutes at 4°C. The supernatant was removed and retained, and the microfuge tube placed in a sterile laminar flow hood to allow the purified mRNA sample stored at -20°C.
+The pellet was resuspended by inverting the tub 3-4 times before further centrifugation at 16,000 g for 10 minutes at 4°C. The supernatant was removed and retained, and the microfuge tube placed in a sterile laminar flow hood to allow the purified mRNA pellet to air-dry.
+When completely desiccated, the tube was sealed and the mRNA sample stored at -20°C.